 Preventing Meal Charges

-To ensure that households are aware of negative account balances and the potential to accrue meal debt, the school nutrition department will:
+To ensure that households are aware of negative account balances and the potential to accrue unpaid meal amounts, the school nutrition department will:

 - Send out negative balance letters;